JohnCorby/GravityGuild2/DESIGN.md

   - UPDATE: u can do that now sorta lol with the passenger thing or fish
 - IDEA: switch small tnt for minecart that slide along da ground
   - nope, just made small tnt better (and longer cooldown to balance it out)
-- PROBLEM: small tnt might be too overpowered, gotta test if u can win with only it lol
+- PROBLEM?: small tnt might be too overpowered, gotta test if u can win with only it lol
 - make it extinguish fires???? idk why this was wanted but it was

 # fish